HarshitCybernetyx/Roo-Code/README.md

 ---

-**Enjoy the Code Agent!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
+**Enjoy the Xapian Coder!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
 If you have questions or feature ideas, check out our community channels.
 Happy coding!